 The North Yorkshire Fire and Rescue Service stipulates certain safety standards as a minimum (airbag and ABS), as well as ensuring that the vehicles selected conform to its environmental policy.
 The leasing charges take in to account the Service's requirements for business mileage.
 The Leasing Company provides maintenance and servicing to an agreed standard.
 Insurance cover for the vehicle is provided by the North Yorkshire Fire and Rescue Service.

 The North Yorkshire Fire and Rescue Service has a good record in road safety.
 A key element in maintaining this record is the meticulous analysis of all situations which might increase the risk of an incident and the identification of Lessons Learned from them.

-All vehicle accidents and near misses are investigated by the Health and Safety Unit (HSU), Transport and the Workforce Development Branch in accordance with the brigade accident investigation policy.
+All vehicle accidents and near misses are investigated by the Health and Safety Unit (HSU), Transport and the Training Section in accordance with the brigade accident investigation policy.
 As a result of these investigations, procedures and individual performance standards are reviewed with the aim of improving safety output.
 In the event of a failure of individual standards, re-assessment leading to further development training is a possible solution.
 Where procedures need to be changed or improved, this is done immediately.

 The North Yorkshire Fire and Rescue Service has developed a safety culture in which accident reporting is seen as a norm.